-Every LangChain output parser implements two core methods:
+Every LangChain output parser has two core methods.

 | Parser | Output Type | Notes |